I’m just gonna get straight into it because I’m not an article writer bloating for clicks and I’m bored.

 What The Hell Do I Do When I’m Actually There?

 Be fucking responsible and clean up after yourself.
 Don’t leave garbage around, and close the lid when you’re done because animals can get stuck.
-Leaving a mess behind constantly might result in your precious dumpster being locked the next time you visit.
+Leaving a mess behind constantly might result in your precious, beautiful dumpster being locked the next time you visit.

 Can I Eat XYZ?